Programmes

 • Secondary III Math

-This course focuses on foundational skills in algebra, geometry, and problem-solving.
-Students work with algebraic expressions, equations, inequalities, and systems of equations, and begin exploring functions and their inverses.
-The course also builds a strong understanding of geometric figures and their properties.
+This course focuses on foundational algebra, geometry, and problem-solving skills.
+Students delve into algebraic expressions, equations, inequalities, and systems of equations.
+They also explore the concepts of functions and their inverses.
+Additionally, they develop a strong understanding of geometric figures and their properties.

 • Secondary IV EST (Environmental and Technology) Science

-Building on the foundational knowledge from the previous year’s Science and Technology (ST) course, this class emphasizes environmental issues and practical solutions.
-Through hands-on investigations, students strengthen their critical thinking and problem-solving skills while exploring concepts from the living, material, and technological worlds, as well as earth and space science.
-This course is a prerequisite for students planning to take Chemistry and Physics in Secondary V.
+This course builds upon the foundational knowledge from the previous year's Science and Technology (ST) course, focusing on environmental issues and their solutions.
+Students develop critical thinking and problem-solving skills through hands-on investigations, incorporating concepts from the living, material, and technological worlds, as well as earth and space.
+It's a prerequisite for those aiming to take Chemistry and Physics in Secondary V.

-This course challenges students with a solid foundation in algebra and geometry, preparing them for advanced studies in science and related fields.
-It emphasizes rigorous mathematical reasoning and problem-solving, with a focus on triangles, trigonometry, and proof-based mathematics.
+This course is designed to challenge students with a strong foundation in algebra and geometry, preparing them for future studies in science or related fields.
+It emphasizes rigorous mathematical reasoning and problem-solving skills, including the study of triangles, trigonometry, and proof-based mathematics.

 • Secondary IV: History of Quebec and Canada